 A veteran journalist, Kevin Connolly joined the Drugwatch team in 2016.
 He provides a watchdog perspective to Drugwatch honed after 20 years as a reporter and editor for newspapers, mainly the Orlando Sentinel.
 He demands accountability from pharmaceutical companies hawking dangerous drugs and device manufacturers selling defective medical products.
 He is a member of the International Society for Medical Publication Professionals, the Drug Information Association and Investigative Reporters and Editors.

-His love of writing flourished at a young age: As a paperboy, he helped his family deliver Sunday editions of the Providence Journal before sunrise.
-Kevin worked in every role at his campus newspaper at the University of South Florida in Tampa, where he earned a bachelor’s degree in mass communications.
+His passion for journalism flourished at a young age: As a young paperboy, he helped his family deliver Sunday editions of the Providence Journal before sunrise.
+As a teen, he volunteered at a local hospital as he explored his interest in health care.
+But as an adult, he was drawn into journalism, working in every role at his campus newspaper at the University of South Florida in Tampa.
+He was a freelancer for the Tampa Times and part-time editor and designer for the Charlotte Sun Herald in southwest Florida.
+He earned a bachelor’s degree in mass communications from USF.

-He believes in lifelong education.
-Kevin earned credits for a master’s degree in Public Administration from Florida Gulf Coast University.
+He strongly believes in lifelong education.
+Kevin recently completed the CDC’s Health Literacy for Public Health Professionals and Writing for the Public courses.
+He earned credits for a master’s degree in Public Administration from Florida Gulf Coast University.
 He also completed classes at Seminole State College of Florida in biology, microbiology, chemistry, anatomy and physiology.
 A proud father of three, he volunteers for Boy Scouts and Girl Scouts.
 He enjoys camping, astronomy, swimming and genealogy.